MRtrix3/mrtrix3/docs/reference/commands/meshconvert.rst

 -  **-binary** write the output mesh file in binary format (if supported)

--  **-transform mode image** transform vertices from one coordinate space to another, based on a template image; options are: first2real, real2first, voxel2real, real2voxel, fs2real
+-  **-transform mode image** either transform vertices from one coordinate space to another (based on a template image), or apply a spatial transformation to them with the 'warp' mode (using a warp image).
+From a full warp obtained by an image1->image2 registration, for example, a warp from the space of image2 to image1 for the 'warp' mode of this command can be obtained using 'warpconvert <fullwarp> warpfull2deformation warp.mif -template <image2> -from 1'. options are: first2real, real2first, voxel2real, real2voxel, fs2real, warp

 Standard options
 ^^^^^^^^^^^^^^^^